 - Short-term (or current) assets: These are those assets that can be quickly liquidated (within 1 year).
 For example cash in hand, inventories etc

 The sum of these assets is called the total assets of a company.

 It is an obligation that company has to pay in future due to its past actions like borrowing money in terms of loans for business expansion purpose etc

 Like assets, it can also be broadly divided into three segments:

 - Short term (or current) liabilities: These are the obligations that need to be paid within a year.
 For example payroll, account receivables, taxes etc.

-Now, let us understand these segments with the help of the balance sheet of a company from Indian stock market.
+Now, let us understand these segments with the help of the balance sheet of a company from the Indian stock market.

 Here is the balance sheet of ASIAN PAINTS for the fiscal year 2016-17.
 I have downloaded this report from the company’s website here.